Liquid crystal on silicon: History

-The history of LCos projectors dates back to the late 1980s when the technology was first developed.
-At the time, the primary use of LCos projectors was in the military and scientific fields due to their large and bulky size.
-However, in the late 1990s, companies like JVC and Hughes Electronics began developing smaller and more affordable LCos projectors for commercial use.
+The history of LCoS projectors dates back to June 1972, when LCLV technology was first developed by scientists at Hughes Research Laboratories working on an internal research and development project.
+General Electric demonstrated a low-resolution LCoS display in the late 1970s.
+LCLV projectors were used primarily for military flight simulators due to their large and bulky size.
+A joint venture between Hughes Electronics and JVC (Hughes-JVC) was founded in 1992 to develop LCLV technology for commercial movie theaters under the branding ILA (Image Light Amplifer).
+One example was 72.5 in tall and weighed 1670 lb, using a 7 kW Xenon arc lamp.

+In 1997, engineers at JVC developed the D-ILA (Direct-Drive Image Light Amplifier) from the Hughes LCLV, which led to smaller and more affordable digital LCoS projectors, using three-chip D-ILA devices.
+Although these were not as bright and had less resolution than the cinema ILA projectors, they were more portable, starting at 33 lb.

-The early LCos projectors had their challenges.
+The early LCoS projectors had their challenges.
 They suffered from a phenomenon called "image sticking," where the image would remain on the screen after it was supposed to be gone.
 This was due to the mirrors sticking in their positions, which resulted in ghosting on the screen.
-However, manufacturers continued to refine the technology, and today's LCos projectors have largely overcome this issue.
+However, manufacturers continued to refine the technology, and today's LCoS projectors have largely overcome this issue.

-One of the biggest milestones in the history of LCos projectors came in 2004 when Sony introduced its SXRD (Silicon X-tal Reflective Display) technology.
-SXRD was an evolution of LCos technology that used even smaller pixels and a higher resolution, resulting in an even more accurate image.
+Sony introduced its SXRD (Silicon X-tal Reflective Display) technology in 2004.
+SXRD was an evolution of LCoS technology that used even smaller pixels and a higher resolution, resulting in an even more accurate image.
 The SXRD technology was used in Sony's high-end home theater projectors, and it quickly gained a reputation for its exceptional picture quality.

-Another significant development in the history of LCos projectors came in 2006 when JVC introduced its D-ILA (Direct-Drive Image Light Amplifier) technology.
-D-ILA was an improvement over traditional LCos projectors in that it eliminated the need for a polarizing filter, resulting in a brighter and more vibrant image.
+JVC introduced an updated D-ILA technology in 2006, which eliminated the need for a polarizing filter, resulting in a brighter and more vibrant image.
 The D-ILA technology has since become a popular choice for home theater enthusiasts.

-In recent years, LCos projectors have continued to evolve, with manufacturers introducing features like 4K resolution and HDR (High Dynamic Range) support.
-LCos projectors are now available at a range of price points, from affordable models for home theater use to high-end professional models used in commercial installations.
+LCoS projectors have continued to evolve, with manufacturers introducing features like 4K resolution and HDR (High Dynamic Range) support.
+LCoS projectors are now available at a range of price points, from affordable models for home theater use to high-end professional models used in commercial installations.

-Overall, the history of LCos projectors is one of innovation and improvement.
-From their early days as bulky military and scientific equipment to today's sleek and affordable consumer models, LCos projectors have come a long way.
-Their high image quality, accurate color reproduction, and other advantages have made them a popular choice for home theater enthusiasts and professionals alike.